Hardcore Justice (2010): Event

 In addition to matches, Hardcore Justice featured TNA stars such as A.J.
 Styles, Matt Morgan, Jesse Neal, and Madison Rayne sharing their memories of ECW, and dedications to Joey Styles, Paul Heyman, and all the ECW alumni who had died since working for the promotion.
 Tod Gordon, "Pitbull" Gary Wolfe, The Blue Meanie, and Francine appeared in pre-taped segments.

 During the show, two substitutes appeared for ECW alumni: Big Tilly appeared as "Blue Tilly" as part of Stevie Richards' BW2.0 (the name being a play on the EV2.0 stable).
 Meanwhile, Samuel Shaw portrayed Lupus, a minor member of Raven's Nest.

 After losing to Richards, P.J.
 Polaco attacked Richards with a Singapore Cane, until the Sandman came out to attack him in turn.

 Following their victory over Rotten and Kahoneys, Team 3D declared themselves the most extreme tag team in wrestling, after which The Gangstas confronted them.
 Following the confrontation, all six men celebrated together in the ring.

 Results

 The Whole F'n Show

 The Whole F'n Show was the original card which was supposed to take place at Hardcore Justice four days earlier, but the show was given to the ECW Originals.
-This event was held as a special pay-per-view quality show on Impact Wrestling.
+This event was held as a special pay-per-view quality show on TNA Impact.